 Open innovation means creating and innovating with external stakeholders: customers, suppliers, partners and your wider community.
 Companies are increasingly seeking to work and source knowledge beyond their boundaries.
 Henry Chesbrough defines open innovation as “the use of purposive inflows and outflows of knowledge to accelerate innovation.
 With knowledge now widely distributed, companies cannot rely entirely on their own research, but should acquire inventions or intellectual property from other companies when it advances the business model (…) Competitive advantage now often comes from leveraging the discoveries of others.
 An “open” approach to innovation leverages internal and external source of ideas.”

 Open innovation creates an environment where individuals and organisations can actively get involved in the creation of mutually beneficial solutions.
 Through open innovation decision making is becoming a truly democratic process.
 It allows for a bolder, wider approach to problem solving.
-It suggests interacting with broader groups of stakeholders and it builds collaborative community engagement around specific challenges and issues: ideas and input flow into organisations from outside and smart, innovative solutions are easily generated.
+It suggests interacting with broader groups of stakeholders and it builds collaborative community engagement around specific challenges and issues: ideas and input flow into organisations from outside and smart, innovative solutions are easily generated and processed using idea management software.
 Open innovation is an inclusive, social way of solving complex issues and improving processes.

 How does crowdsourcing differ?